xlcnd/isbnlib/README.rst

 ``meta``, ``editions``, ``ren``, ``desc``, ``cover``, ``goom``, ``classify``, ``doi2tex`` and ``isbn_from_words``.

-The exceptions raised by these methods can all be catched using ``ISBNLibException``.
+The exceptions raised by these methods can all be caught using ``ISBNLibException``.

 You can extend the lib by using the classes and functions exposed in